davenaugler/davenaugler/README.md

 ---

 ### Overview
 I have a solid foundation in backend development and a passion for creating user experiences.
-With a background in design, I bring a unique perspective to the development process, focusing on quality and user-centric solutions.
+With a background in design, I enjoy focusing on quality and user-centric solutions.

 ---